vasilvalkov/CSharp-Part-1/04. Console-In-and-Out/homework/04. Formatting Numbers/README.md

 | 254 | 11.6    | 0.5     | `FE        |0011111110|     11.60|0.500     |` |
 | 499 | -0.5559 | 10000   | `1F3       |0111110011|     -0.56|10000.000 |` |
 | 0   | 3       | -0.1234 | `0         |0000000000|      3.00|-0.123    |` |

+## Submission
+- You do not have to submit anything for this problem